History of Ben Affleck in Timeline

 Loading Video...

-December 2023: Strategic Partnership with Wild State
+December 2023: Artists Equity Partnership with Wild State

-In December 2023, Artists Equity, Ben Affleck and Matt Damon's production company, entered into a strategic partnership with Chris Hemsworth's Wild State production company on film and television projects.
+In December 2023, Artists Equity, Ben Affleck and Matt Damon's company, entered into a strategic partnership with Chris Hemsworth's Wild State production company on film and television projects.

 Loading Video...

-2023: Directorial Project Air and Artists Equity
+2023: Premiere of 'Air' and Launch of Artists Equity

 Loading Video...